 Last time (and too long ago) I talked about some general principles, many of them society based, which presented possible solutions to issues of knowledge retention.
-Now some of those were idealistic, i.e. they depended on a major shift in government policy, others represented ways of thinking.
-In the three final posts in this series I will move from apprentice models, to methods to software.
+Now some of those were idealistic, i.e. they depended on a major shift in government policy, while others represented ways of thinking.
+In the three final posts in this series, I will move from apprentice models to methods to software.

-Maybe its time we stopped treating management as something that can be taught and then practiced, and instead focus on creating a professional model of management education which is based on praxis.
-Of course that would mean HR giving up their cult like toys; competence models, assessment centers, psychometric tests and the like.
-It would mean KM people starting to create long term projects rather than information management with a candy coating of communities of practice.
+Maybe it’s time we stopped treating management as something that can be taught and then practised, and instead, focus on creating a professional model of management education which is based on praxis.
+Of course, that would mean HR giving up their cult-like toys; competence models, assessment centres, psychometric tests and the like.
+It would mean KM people starting to create long-term projects rather than information management with a candy coating of communities of practice.
 Physical presence can be augmented by virtual connectivity but it can never be fully replaced.
-Above all we should be authentic to humans as humans, and to the social ecology of their interaction.
-We are not cogs in machine, we cannot be engineered, but out evolution can be stifled by inauthentic attempts to make it so.
+Above all, we should be authentic to humans as humans, and to the social ecology of their interaction.
+We are not cogs in machines, we cannot be engineered, but our evolution can be stifled by inauthentic attempts to make it so.